USFWS/secas/_posts/2021-04-26-SE-FireMap-1-Now-Available.md

 [>>Check out SE FireMap 1.0](https://landscapepartnership.org/key-issues/wildland-fire/fire-mapping/regional-fire-mapping/se-firemap/)

 For more information, the Southern Fire Exchange hosted [a webinar on April 16, 2021 that is archived here](https://southernfireexchange.org/sfe-webinar-recording-available-introduction-to-the-se-firemap-a-new-tool-to-map-fires-across-the-south/).
-We're also working to schedule a webinar on this topic this summer, so stay tuned!
+SECAS is also working to schedule a webinar on this topic this summer, so stay tuned!